scality/werelogs/README.md

-As the repository is currently private, you will need to provide your username and your password, or use the git+ssh protocol with a properly configured environment, or use the git+https protocol with your username and cleartext password in the URL (which I absolutely don't recomment for security reasons).
+As the repository is currently private, you will need to provide your username and your password, or use the git+ssh protocol with a properly configured environment, or use the git+https protocol with your username and cleartext password in the URL (which I absolutely don't recommend for security reasons).

 ## Using the Library